OneGneissGuy/LM95235/README.md

 # LM95235 Arduino Library

 This is a simple Arduino library for interfacing to TI's LM95235 ±0.75°C remote & local temperature sensor.
+The remote temperature sensor is useful for accurately providing cold junction compensation for a thermocouple measurement.

 ## Methods